On certain quotients of $p$-class tower groups of quadratic fields: Introduction

 Given their importance, it is natural to try to understand the distribution of $Cl(K)$ as $K$ varies.
 In the 1980s, Cohen and Lenstra formulated conjectural heuristics~\cite{CL} regarding the distribution of class groups for various families of fields.
 Numerous extensions and generalizations to other contexts have since been proposed.
 One type of generalization is based on the observation that class groups are isomorphic to certain abelian Galois groups as discussed in the previous paragraph.
-In~\cite{BBH1,BBH2}, non-abelian generalizations of the conjectures for imaginary and real quadratic fields have been formulated by dropping the abelian condition and considering the Galois group of the maximal unramified $p$-extensions of the base field.
+In~\cite{BBH1,BBH2}, non-abelian generalizations of the conjectures for imaginary and real quadratic fields have been formulated by dropping the abelian condition and considering the Galois group of the maximal unramified $p$-extension of the base field.
 These extensions are usually non-abelian and often infinite.
-The Galois group of such an extension equipped with the Krull topology is a pro-$p$ group.
-Before proceeding further, we recall some definitions and fix some notation and terminology.
+The Galois group of such an extension equipped with the Krull topology is a pro-$p$ group which must satisfy several conditions discussed in more detail below.
+This is the backdrop for the results discussed in this paper, but we note that these conjectures have since been extended beyond the pro-$p$ setting and to other families of fields by Liu, Wood and Zureick-Brown~\cite{LWZ}.

+We now recall some definitions and fix notation and terminology.
 Let $G$ be a pro-$p$ group and let $G^{ab} = G/[G,G]$ denote the {\em abelianization of $G$}.
 If we have a surjective homomorphism from $F$ to $G$ where $F$ is a finitely generated free pro-$p$ group and the kernel is finitely generated as a normal subgroup of $F$, then we say that $G$ is {\em finitely presented}.
 If we consider $\mathbb{F}_p$ as a module with trivial action by $G$, then $g = \dim H^1(G,\mathbb{F}_p)$ and $r = \dim H^2(G,\mathbb{F}_p)$ are the (minimal) {\em generator} and {\em relation ranks for $G$} respectively.
 See~\cite{K,NSW} for definitions and more background regarding pro-$p$ groups and their cohomology.